-McCormick has released its 2021 Purpose-led Performance (PLP) Report, which highlights its significant progress on the sustainably sourcing McCormick’s five iconic ingredients (vanilla, red pepper, black pepper, cinnamon, and oregano) and reducing scope 1 and 2 greenhouse gas emissions from facilities around the world.
+McCormick has released its 2021 Purpose-led Performance (PLP) Report, which highlights the company’s progress on the sustainably sourcing its five iconic ingredients (vanilla, red pepper, black pepper, cinnamon, and oregano) and reducing scope 1 and 2 greenhouse gas emissions from facilities around the world.

 In addition, the report provides increased reporting against material ESG metrics, including enhanced transparency regarding social impact.
 The cornerstone of this effort includes McCormick’s new Global Human Rights policy, which ensures equitable, safe labor practices across the company’s global supply chain.
 The company also has announced new targets for reducing greenhouse gas emissions and water use, as well as improving recycled and solid waste recovery from its facilities.